Diabetes

 Type 1 Diabetes — Managing Hypoglycaemia

-Hypoglycaemia (low blood sugar) is a common risk in T1D.
-Fast recognition and treatment prevent harm, and smart prevention reduces how often lows happen.
+Hypoglycaemia (low blood sugar) is one of the most common and urgent risks in type 1 diabetes.
+Fast recognition and treatment prevent harm, and prevention strategies reduce how often lows happen.

 - Treat immediately if < 3.9 mmol/L (70 mg/dL) or if symptomatic.

-- Neuroglycopenic: headache, blurred vision, confusion, irritability, drowsiness.
+- Neuroglycopenic signs: headache, blurred vision, confusion, irritability, drowsiness.

-- Severe: seizures, unconsciousness (needs help from others).
+- Severe: seizures or unconsciousness — requires help from others.

-CGM trend arrows help anticipate drops; confirm with finger-stick if readings don’t match how you feel.
+CGM trend arrows can help anticipate drops; confirm with a finger-stick if readings don’t match how you feel.

 Immediate Treatment — Rule of 15